niplav/site/considerations_on_cryonics.md

 being that option:

 * If whole-brain emulation is wide-spread, and copying of whole-brain emulations is easy:
-	* Competition among whole-brain emulations is likely fierce, and labor by emulations would be as cheap as slave-labour (so there is no particular reason to enslave emulations)
+	* Competition among whole-brain emulations is likely fierce, and labor by emulations would be as cheap as slave labour (so there is no particular reason to enslave emulations)
 	* The average emulation is likely very competent and elite, and a much better worker than the average college-educated persoe ([Hanson 2016 pp. 161-163](https://ageofem.com "The Age of Em") estimates that most ems are going to be copies of fewer than a thousand or so original humans, each most likely again selected from several thousand individual childhoods to select the most capable educational lineage)
-* Uploading a vitrified brain seems to be at least as difficult as scanning a freshly deceased brain or a living brain, and possibly much more difficult, so it would not be necessarily more economically viable
+* Uploading a vitrified brain seems to be at least as difficult as scanning a freshly deceased brain or a living brain, and possibly much more difficult, since one would need to repair structural damage done by outdated cryopreservation methods (why not vitrify a recently deanimated person with the newest cryogenic technology, and then scan & upload them, instead of trying to fix old somewhat broken brains?), so it would probably not be more economically viable
-* There would be no laws protecting cryogenically preserved humans (or the emulations resulting from them)
 * It appears more likely than not that cryonics organisations will attempt to prevent the theft of preserved humans (although the organisations could fail and abandon or sell the preserved humans)
+* There would have to be no laws protecting cryogenically preserved humans (or the emulations resulting from them), but laws protecting living or recently deanimated people

 That said, if scanning living or recently deceased humans is illegal or very hard, but uploading and using cryogenically preserved humans is